MoSabouni/router-starter/README.md

 export default createFilterView;
 ```

-The generated UI looks roughly like this:
+The UI rendered by this View functionlooks roughly like this:

 ```text
  ┌─────────┬───────────────┐┌───────┐